 Versioning and code management

-How to use the Version Control Services and guidance on good practice for quality control.
+How to use the Version Control Services provided by the university.

 Version Control Services

 What is it?

 The Version Control Services allow users to store active documents, source code and other research objects.

 When these documents are updated with newer versions, the old versions are still kept, enabling you to revert to an older version if needed.